Macquarie Wharf

 Staged redevelopment for future growth

-With the project due to commence in 2025, the Macquarie Wharf Redevelopment will unfold in carefully planned stages to support immediate and long-term goals, while maintaining ongoing port operations crucial to the state's economy.
+With the procurement work due to commence in 2025, the Macquarie Wharf Redevelopment will unfold in carefully planned stages to support immediate and long-term goals, while maintaining ongoing port operations crucial to the state's economy.

 This staged approach minimises disruption to current port activities while positioning Hobart to support expanded vessel activities over the coming decades.